BobbyKostko/Astron1221-project2/APP_GUIDE.md

 5. **Compare Periods:** Switch between different months to compare lunar activity

+6. **Use Daily Reports:** Check specific dates for detailed moon information including rise/set times and notable events

 ## Troubleshooting

 **App won't start?**
-- Make sure `lunar_data_1year.csv` exists in the same folder as the app
+- Make sure `lunar_data_5years.csv` exists in the same folder as the app
 - Verify all packages are installed: `pip list` and check for streamlit, plotly, pandas

 **No data showing?**